 This product comes with a warranty that lasts for 2 years from Celestron, the company that has been making quality scopes since 1962.

 Pros: With the science and quality that was used to manufacture this scope, it may already qualify as more than an intermediate level telescope.
-It can already be used as serious instrument for some in depth study of the universe and the great beyond.
+It can already be used as a serious instrument for some in-depth study of the universe and the great beyond.

 It will both serve the child who is just curious and wants to have fun, and the serious student that is planning a career in the space sciences.
 Any instrument that can do that is always worth much more value for your money.

 Cons: The usual complaint in this category is the cheap plastic feel, which anyone would concede that it actually does feel cheap.
 Generally, it would be safe to say that you get what you pay for.
 This to think that it is actually is a semi-toy and it is supposed to be made of plastic.
 The tripod may also break, so it’s best to handle it with care.